danielpmadden/ai-osi-stack/INTEGRITY_NOTICE.md

 This repository publishes advisory checksums for key reference assets.

-Stakeholders should verify each checksum listed in `meta/v5-manifest.yaml` against the locally downloaded artifacts before relying on the materials.
-Any discrepancies should be reported to the AI OSI Stack maintainers prior to distribution or citation.
+All authoritative hashes, commit references, and workflow attestations are maintained in [audits/Integrity_Ledger.md](./audits/Integrity_Ledger.md).
+Stakeholders SHALL verify entries in the ledger and associated logs under `audits/logs/` against locally downloaded artefacts before relying on the materials.
+Report any discrepancies to the AI OSI Stack maintainers prior to distribution or citation.

 > Authored and maintained solely by the Custodial Editorial Committee.
 > This is a non-operational, publication-grade governance artifact.